adeleke5140/portfolio-v2/src/app/blog/posts/unix-notes.md

 When in a low-resource setting, you start to realize how much precious RAM is.
 Node hogs too much of it and a compiled langugage works better.
 Especially a compile languge that is also lightweight and doesn't use all your RAM for installing the compiler.

-`Rust` was my first choice but I couldn't even install `rustup` so I had to settle for...`Go` which I suprisingly came to like.
+`Rust` was my first choice but I couldn't install `rustup` so I had to settle for...`Go` which I suprisingly came to like.
 [Here](https://github.com/adeleke5140/simple-go-wss) is a websocket implementation in `Go` thanks to both Medium Authors and lessons from ChatGPT.

 ```go
 conn, err := upgrader.Upgrade(w,r,nil)